camadinej/Cryptogram/README.md

-Command line based word jumble!
+A simple command line based word jumble.

-Simply compile and have fun guessing an impossibly vague quote!
+Build Info:

+Built using latest GCC version.
+Just simply run from the command line to play.